Jacksonville Federal Criminal Defense Lawyers

 - We Never Give In.
 We aren’t a “cross your fingers” defense firm, nor do we reach for low-hanging fruit.
 Our philosophy for criminal defense is an aggressive one – laser-focused on the most favorable We put a foot on the pedal and press down hard, refusing to ease off the gas until our clients are cleared.

-Federal Defense Lawyers for All Criminal Matters in Jacksonville
+Jacksonville Federal Defense Lawyers for All Criminal Matters

 No matter what kind of criminal matter you might be facing in Jacksonville, Oberheiden, P.C., is here to help – from white-collar criminal matters (such as health care fraud, money laundering, stockbroker fraud, etc.) to drug busts, drug diversion investigations, and even highly sensitive accusations of sexual crimes or internet-related offenses.
 Our experience in criminal defense includes: